codeday/labs-gql/src/email/templates/studentRejected.md

 ---
 to: "{{ student.email }}"
 from: "labs@codeday.org"
-subject: Your CodeDay Labs Application
+subject: "Your CodeDay Labs Application"
 ---

 Hi {{ student.givenName }},